marvin-uncode/COMP/README.md

-# Movie Project
+# Fun Fair Project

-This is the movie search list project.
-This project will display a default list of movies that is iterated through and compared to a movie inputted by the user.
+This is the lee county fun fair project.
+This project will display utilize procedures to the caculate the logistics of colored balls in the fun fair ball bucket game.
+This project will also utilize these procedues to determine a winner of the game.

-* Compares user strings in list displayed, ignoring case
-* The most recent search will appear in the top of the list
-* When user exits program, data will be saved and exported to file
+* Counts the number of balls corresponding to color
+* Counts the total value of balls in bucket based on their color
+* Has a judge procedure that determines the winner based on the total points in buckets

 ### Quick start
-**Make sure you have Windows OS version 8 or Linux OS** **or
+**Make sure you have Windows OS version 8 or Linux OS**
-**Access to internet to run on Rep Lit

-> Clone/Download the solution then run `main.rb`
+> Clone/Download the solution then run `funfair_scheme.rkt`

 ```

 # Download all files from canvas

 # For Windows
-$ ruby main.rb

 ```